-1-year old survives overdose; mother charged in Madison County
+1-year-old survives overdose; mother charged in Madison County

 "It happens far too often in this community and sadly it's not the first time," Cummings said.

-Cummings said earlier this year, a 6-month old baby died from a heroin overdose.
+Cummings said earlier this year, a 6-month-old baby died from a heroin overdose.

 "It's just too many drugs and too many children and too many irresponsible parents," he said.